evulse/backbone-app-boilerplate/README.md

 So this is how it started.
 ========================

-Please read and use the '.editorconfig' file so we don't get tangled in different coding standard across platforms.
+Please read and use the `.editorconfig` file so we don't get tangled in different coding standard across platforms.
 Read [here](http://editorconfig.org/).

 ## Directories.
 - *assets* : CSS + Images.
 Nuff said.